 In honour of International Women’s Day, Norebase gifted five (5) outstanding female entrepreneurs with company incorporations and business name registrations, according to their preference.

 How did we select them?

-In today’s episode of Norebased, we sit down with one of the winners of the IWD Giveaway, Barakat Olatinwo (Creative director of Tiwarewa), to talk about your workspace and productivity.
+On today’s episode of Norebased, we sit down with one of the winners of the IWD Giveaway, Barakat Olatinwo (Creative director of Tiwarewa), to talk about your work space and productivity.

 Tell me about yourself.